MicrosoftDocs/Viva/Viva/glint/setup/mto-faq.md

 ---
 title: Viva Glint for a multitenant organization FAQ (preview)
-description: Multitenant organization (MTO) is a Microsoft 365 feature that enables you to form a tenant group within your organization. ms.author: aweixelman
+description: Use these frequently asked questions as your company sets up multitenant organization (MTO), a Microsoft 365 feature that enables you to form a tenant group within your organization. ms.author: aweixelman
 author: AliciaWeixelman
 manager: melissabarry